ayanopt/2023-momentum/article.md

 ## 2. Background and Motivation

 The impetus for developing the 2023-momentum system arises from the necessity to systematically exploit short-term pricing inefficiencies in the SPY ETF.
 Conventional technical analysis methods often _lack_ sufficient analytical rigor for sustained profitability, whereas purely machine learning-based strategies may neglect critical microstructural market effects.
-Ensemble methods offer a robust solution by capitalizing on the strengths of various predictive models.
-For instance, Random Forest effectively handles complex, nonlinear market relationships; Support Vector Machines (SVMs) provide clear classification boundaries; K-Nearest Neighbors (KNN) excels at detecting localized patterns; and linear models offer interpretability and computational speed.
-Recognizing the multifaceted nature of market dynamics, the system integrates these models across multiple timeframes.
+Ensemble methods offer a practical and statistically grounded approach to capturing diverse aspects of market behavior.
+This system integrates multiple model types to account for both trend and noise in SPY price movement.
+Linear regression is used to predict future price changes directly, providing a fast and interpretable baseline.
+In parallel, logistic regression is applied to a binary-encoded target indicating whether the price will move up or down, allowing for directional classification.
+These models are complemented by others such as Random Forest (removed after poor performance forward testing), which captures nonlinear structure in the data.

 ## 3. Methodology